AlexShem/advanced_calculus_2023/Seminar 08 - Pendulum/pendulum.md

 ## Introduction

 Welcome to an intriguing journey where physics meets applied mathematics!
-Today, we are going to delve deep into the oscillatory world of pendulums.
-We will not only simulate a pendulum's motion but also approximate its behaviour, visualize its phase portrait, and much more.
+Today, we're diving into the oscillatory world of pendulums.
+We'll model a pendulum, simulate its motion, approximate its behaviour, visualize its phase portrait, and much more.

 ---